quarkslab/qbindiff/doc/source/params.rst

 You can set the required *density* of the similarity matrix with the **sparsity ratio** that goes from 0 to 1:

 - The closer to 0, the more information are kept.
 The matrix will be bigger, the matching slower but more accurate
-- The closer to 1 the less information are kept.
+- The closer to 1 the less information is kept.
 The matrix will be smaller, the computation faster but results might be less accurate.

 ..  warning::